What is Graffiti Called? The Word You're Looking For

 Graffiti, whether you view it as an act of vandalism or a vibrant form of artistic expression, undeniably adds a layer of complexity to our urban environments.
 It's a visual language that reflects the social, cultural, and political climates of our times.
 By understanding its history, appreciating its diverse forms, and engaging with it in a thoughtful and respectful manner, we can begin to unravel the layers of meaning embedded within the colorful strokes that adorn our city walls.

-Colorful graffiti on a wall on Craiyon | Taqueria Autentica
+Graffiti artwork on Craiyon | Taqueria Autentica

 what is graffiti called | Taqueria Autentica